Chanditala I: Language and religion

-As per the 2001 census, Bengali is the mother tongue for 86.4% of the population of the district followed by Hindi at 7.9%.
-Santali at 2.6% and Urdu at 2.0%, are the two other major languages spoken in the district.
-The population who reported Bengali as a mother tongue has decreased from 88.1% in 1961 to 86.4% in 2001 census whereas the population who reported Hindi as mother tongue has increased from 5.8% in 1961 to 7.9% in 2001 census.

 As per the 2011 census, majority of the population of the district belong to the Hindu community with a population share of 82.9% followed by Muslims at 15.8%.
 The percentage of the Hindu population of the district has followed a decreasing trend from 87.1% in 1961 to 82.9% in the latest census 2011.
 On the other hand, the percentage of Muslim population has increased from 12.7% in 1961 to 15.8% in 2011 census.

-In the 2011 census Hindus numbered 117,300 and formed 65.23% of the population in Chanditala I CD Block.
+In the 2011 census Hindus numbered 117,300 and formed 65.23% of the population in Chanditala I CD block.
 Muslims numbered 62,225 and formed 34.60% of the population.
 Others numbered 300 and formed 0.17% of the population.

+Bengali is the predominant language, spoken by 99.49% of the population.

 Rural poverty

-As per poverty estimates obtained from household survey for families living below poverty line in 2005, rural poverty in Chanditala I CD Block was 9.07%.
+As per poverty estimates obtained from household survey for families living below the poverty line in 2005, rural poverty in Chanditala I CD block was 9.07%.

 Economy

 Livelihood

-In Chanditala I CD Block in 2011, amongst the class of total workers, cultivators formed 9.24%, agricultural labourers 18.10%, household industry workers 10.41% and other workers 62.25%.
+In Chanditala I CD block in 2011, amongst the class of total workers, cultivators formed 9.24%, agricultural labourers 18.10%, household industry workers 10.41% and other workers 62.25%.

 Infrastructure

-There are 47 inhabited villages in Chanditala I CD Block.
+There are 47 inhabited villages in Chanditala I CD block.
 100% villages have power supply.
 14 villages have more than one source of drinking water (tap, well, tube well, hand pump), 27 villages have only tube well/ borewell and 6 villages have only hand pump.
-3 villages have sub post offices and 2 villages have post and telegraph offices.
+Three villages have sub post offices and two villages have post and telegraph offices.
 47 villages have landlines, 37 villages have public call offices and 47 villages have mobile phone coverage.
 28 villages have pucca roads and 28 villages have bus service (public/ private).
-2 villages have agricultural credit societies and 6 villages have commercial/ co-operative banks.
+Two villages have agricultural credit societies and six villages have commercial/ co-operative banks.